PhD positions

 Laboratory for Advanced Materials (LAM) (https://fns.uniba.sk/en/lam/) is seeking motivated students to join a PhD program at the Comenius University in Bratislava and to conduct state-of-the-art research in the fields of chemistry and materials science.
 We have currently open positions in the following areas:

 The focus is primarily on design and synthesis of novel quantum confined (semiconductor and/or metal) nanocrystals (quantum dots, quantum rods, nanoplatelets etc.) and nano-heterostructures for utilization in energy conversion and optoelectronics.
 The materials will be prepared using modern methods of colloidal synthesis and characterized by TEM, optical spectroscopy, microscopy and other advanced characterization tools.
-The research, supported by grant from EU, will be performed in collaboration with top international institutions in the EU and USA.
+The research will be performed in collaboration with top international institutions in the EU and USA.

 • Recently completed Master’s degree in Chemistry or related field